knative/eventing/docs/spec/data-plane.md

 ## Data plane contract for Sinks

+A **Sink** MUST be idempotent and MUST be able to handle duplicate events.

 A **Sink** is an [_addressable_](./interfaces.md#addressable) resource that takes responsibility for the event.
 A Sink could be a consumer of events, or middleware.
 A Sink MUST be able to receive CloudEvents over HTTP and HTTPS.

 A **Sink** MAY be [_callable_](./interfaces.md#callable) resource that represents an Addressable endpoint which receives an event as input and optionally returns an event to forward downstream